dbt-labs/dbt-utils/README.md

 | 1           | 2           |
 | 2           | 3           |

-* `zero_length:allowed`: The upper bound of each record can be greater than or equal to its lower bound.
+* `zero_length_range_allowed:true`: The upper bound of each record can be greater than or equal to its lower bound.

 | lower_bound | upper_bound |
 |-------------|-------------|